axibase/atsd/rule-engine/functions-web-query.md

   queryConfig(string n, [map p]) response
 ```

-This function executes an HTTP request using a predefined [web notification](notifications/README.md), identified by name `n` (case-sensitive) and returns a `WebRequestResult` [response object](#response-object).
+This function executes an HTTP request using a predefined [outgoing webhook](notifications/README.md), identified by name `n` (case-sensitive) and returns a `WebRequestResult` [response object](#response-object).

-> The web notification `n` must be listed as `enabled` on the **Alerts > Web Notifications** page.
+> The webhook `n` must be listed as `enabled` on the **Alerts > Outgoing Webhooks** page.

-Parameters and placeholders defined in the web notification are replaced using the input map `p`.
+Parameters and placeholders defined in the webhook are replaced using the input map `p`.

 Available parameters for built-in notification types are enumerated [here](params-map.md).

 ### Content Type is Form

-The form-based web notification defines parameters that can be modified in the rule editor.
+The form-based webhook defines parameters that can be modified in the rule editor.

 The values for such parameters are retrieved from the input map `p`.
 Unknown parameters in map `p` are ignored.